TRUE JESUS CHURCH

 THE HOUSE OF PRAYER

 The House of Prayer was established in Sunderland on 12th November 1972.
 Its beginning included the observation of the Sabbath in bro Kai-Pou Liu’s restaurant.
 But this temporary arrangement later gave way to the use of a hired school hall.
 To educate the young, an additional classroom was hired to accommodate the children class, whereas the youth class would meet on Mondays in a take away shop.
 Having classes in a take away shop caused complaints from neighbours and prompted investigation by the police.
 So the venue had to be moved again and again.
+The school janitor controlled the access to the hall and classroom.
+If the janitor failed to turn up, the members would have to gather at the side of the playground, and disperse after a few hymns and prayer.
+The thought of having a permanent place of worship, a church, was very much the top priority because of the irregularities and the constant interruptions encountered.
+They then put their effort in praying to God and seeking for a suitable place.

 DEDICATION OF THE FIRST CHURCH

 In autumn 1977, a four-storey office building in Stockton Road at the south side of the city was purchased at the then price of £6,000.
+After some simple renovations this office converted to church was established to the Lord on 16th July 1979.
+On this day of dedication the congregation gave praises and thanksgiving to the Lord for his abundant grace.

 DEDICATION OF THE SECOND CHURCH